 COVID-19 accelerated changes in customer behaviors, consumption habits and expectations that are here to stay.
 In order to stay relevant and competitive, your organization needs a modern technology platform of its own.
 According to a recent survey by BDO 43% of C-suite executives are accelerating some or all existing digital transformation plans and improving the customer experience (CX) is the number one digital priority.

-Your systems need a new set of data management capabilities to meet the demands of today’s financial services customers: true real-time performance at scale, modern data models, and enterprise-grade security and compliance in any environment.
+Your microservice and cloud native applications need a new set of data management capabilities to meet the demands of today’s financial services customers: true real-time performance at scale, modern data models, and enterprise-grade security and compliance in any environment.

 Redis modules, such as RediSearch, RedisGraph, RedisBloom, and others can be readily applied to use cases like fraud detection, personalization, transaction scoring, and more.